Find answers to your most common questions here.

 What’s involved in the project and what’s the timeline?

 The project will build a new hydrogen production facility and install a new gas network in Levenmouth.
-The main construction works will take place during 2022.
+The main construction works will start in 2022.

-If you’re eligible to become part of the project, you’ll be invited to visit our hydrogen showhome.
-Here, you’ll experience hydrogen heating and cooking in action and have an opportunity to ask any questions you might have.
+If you’re eligible to become part of the project, you will be able book an appointment to visit our hydrogen showhome.
+Here, you can experience hydrogen heating and cooking in action.

-In 2023, we’ll switch the natural gas supply in 300 local homes to hydrogen.
+Starting in 2023, we’ll begin to switch the natural gas supply in up to 300 local homes to hydrogen.
 We’ll only switch homes that opt-in and agree to this, the choice is yours.
 These homes will be the first in the world to use 100% zero-carbon hydrogen to heat their homes and cook their food.

-During a demonstration period of four-and-a-half years, we’ll be collecting important data about hydrogen and the experience of the project participants.
-In 2026, we’ll decide what happens next.
+We’ll be collecting important data about hydrogen and the experience of the project participants until 2027.

 Will H100 Fife benefit the community?